-Disney's Adaptive Costumes Feature Tube Access & Wheelchair Covers
+Disney's Line Of Adaptive Costumes Feature Tube Access & Wheelchair Covers

 All children deserve to feel magical and special on Halloween, but that's not always the case.
 For children with mobility differences, many costumes are simply impossible to put on or remove with ease, and there are few things more frustrating to a child than wanting to be Spider-Man, but feeling like they aren't.
 Thankfully, Disney's new line of adaptive costumes, complete with wheelchair covers, addresses this very real need in the market.